|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed June 10, 1945

-Built by North American in Inglewood, California.
+Built by North American Aviation (NAA) in Inglewood.
 Delivered to the U. S. Army Air Force (USAAF) as a P-51D Mustang serial number unknown.
 Disassembled and shipped to the South West Pacific Area (SWPA) and reassembled.

 The formation bombed and strafed target 100 yards north of Lamut.
 Ten bombs hit in target area south of the river with unobserved results.
 Fourteen bombs hit north of target area.
 Flight made two strafing passes, setting one truck afire, which was parked at the side of the road.
 Sighted enemy convoy parked on Highway 4 north of target, extending north four miles from Payawan.